TUCAN-nest/SDF-pipeline/README.md

 ## Consumer API
 Below you find a minimal example of how to write a consumer function.
-The [extended example](example/test.py) shows how to pass a consumer function to the pipeline.

 ```Python
 from sdf_pipeline import utils